Top Cleantech Site In The World

 - inspire people and help them to take cleantech action in their lives;

-- share correct information on cleantech, including debunking widespread myths.
+- share correct information on cleantech, including debunking widespread myths and horrible coverage in the mass media.